pyvivid/K8S-References/04_02_Networking_In_Docker.md

 Also note, the bridge is like an interface to the host, but acts like a switch the containers within the host.
 So, whenever a container is created, Docker creates a network namespace for it.
 We can view the network namespaces created using the command:
 ```# ip netns```
+When a container is created, we can inspect the docker container and see as below: